JEANMONYUROO/JEANMONYUROO.github.io/index.md

 author_profile: true
 ---
 I am a **Software Engineer**, **Project Manager**, and **Cybersecurity Specialist**.
 My ambition is to grow as a software engineer, leverage my cybersecurity knowledge, and contribute to innovative digital solutions that address real-world challenges.
 I have worked on the following projects:
--Machine Learning-Guessthegender
+- Machine Learning-Guessthegender
--Data Eencryprion
+- Data Eencryprion
--Keylogger attack
+- Keylogger attack